Metronome billing software review 2025: What you should know

 We've taken a close look at some key Metronome billing capabilities, noting both its strengths and where it could improve.

-For SaaS companies seeking an all-encompassing solution, Orb is the ideal alternative.
+For SaaS companies seeking an all-encompassing, flexible, and easy-to-use solution, Orb is the ideal alternative

-Orb is a done-for-you billing platform designed to make the complexities of SaaS pricing easier.
-Orb is particularly focused on hybrid and usage-based models.
-We cater to both technical and financial teams, making sure everyone has the tools they need.
+Orb is a done-for-you billing platform designed to make the complexities of SaaS and GenAI pricing easier.
+Orb supports a wide range of pricing structures, including subscriptions, tiers, hybrid, and usage-based models.

 With Orb, you can unlock product usage data, accelerate new product launches, and access in-depth reporting.
 Trusted by Perplexity and Vercel, Orb allows businesses to build and scale their pricing strategies.